-- At the end of a day driving across the island, I like to finish my road trip at Port d’Andratx.
+- At the end of a day driving across the island, I like to finish my road trip in Port d’Andratx.
 I would just settle down at one of the beautiful terraces.
 And I would watch the sunset across the water while sipping my cocktail.
 All the terraces are on the waterfront and one of them even has a terrace on the water.
 You should definitely have dinner there!

 - Last on my list of cities is the old town of Alcudia.
-The old town has a car free zone and has this fairytale vibe, like Valldemossa.
+The old town has a car-free zone and has this fairytale vibe, like Valldemossa.
 From the centre, you easily can walk to Alcudia beach which has plenty nice terraces for a bit to eat or to have a drink.